neutron-org/neutron-docs/docs/neutron/reserve/queries.md

 ## Config

-Returns the current config for Reserve contract.
+Returns the current config for Reserve contract:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, Eq, JsonSchema)]
 pub struct Config {
     /// Denom in which Reserve holds it's funds.
     pub denom: String,

     /// The address of the main DAO.
 It's capable of pausing and unpausing the contract.
     pub main_dao_address: Addr,

     /// The address of the DAO guardian.
 The security DAO is capable only of pausing the contract.
     pub security_dao_address: Addr,
 }